TJaniF/airflow-kafka-quickstart/README.md

 1. Run `git clone https://github.com/astronomer/airflow-quickstart.git` on your computer to create a local clone of this repository.
 2. Install the Astro CLI by following the steps in the [Astro CLI documentation](https://docs.astronomer.io/astro/cli/install-cli).
 Docker Desktop/Docker Engine is a prerequisite, but you don't need in-depth Docker knowledge to run Airflow with the Astro CLI.
 3. Run `astro dev start` in your cloned repository.
 4. After your Astro project has started.
 View the Airflow UI at `localhost:8080`.
+You can log in using `admin` as the username and `admin` as the password.
 5. Unpause all DAGs.
 Manually run the `produce_consume_treats` DAG to see the pipeline in action.
 Note that a random function is used to generate parts of the message to Kafka which determines if the `listen_for_mood` task will trigger the downstream `walking_your_pet` DAG.
 You might need to run the `produce_consume_treats` several times to see the full pipeline in action!

 # Resources